sitespeedio/sitespeed.io/CONTRIBUTING.md

 If you have an idea or something that you need sitespeed.io to handle, add an issue and lets discuss it there.
 Ideas/changes/requests are very very welcome!

-Thanks for your support & time!
+Thanks for your time & support!

 Peter